-Perusing through some videos on Youtube you can read a lot of video titles suggesting the dangers of trying to awaken the kundalini (mind you as far as I know they are all not Christian):
+Perusing through some videos on YouTube you can read many video titles suggesting the dangers of trying to awaken the kundalini (mind you as far as I know they are all not Christian):

 Sadly, many of them will try to explain away their horrible experience with kundalini with New Age psycho-babble.

-Christians who were once involved with kundalini shared their testimony in the comment section in some of the videos of those who promote kundalini:
+Christians who were once involved with kundalini shared their testimony in the comment section in some videos of those who promote kundalini:

-When a Christian receives the gift of the Holy Spirit by repenting and turning to the Lord Jesus Christ there is never such potential bad manifestations or symptoms as found with Kundalini.
+When a Christian receives the gift of the Holy Spirit by repenting and turning to the Lord Jesus Christ there are never such potential bad manifestations or symptoms as found with Kundalini.

 The Bible reads the fruits of the Holy Spirit are “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance…” (Gal.
 5:22-23).
 This is unlike the “fruits” of kundalini for many practitioners.

 Well, if it acts like a devil, destroys like a devil, and looks like a devil….. then it is probably a devil.

 The Bible reads satan changes into an angel of light (2 Cor.
 11:4).
 Surely he would sell people the idea of receiving kundalini to many people under the guise of enlightenment or higher consciousness.
 There is nothing new under the sun.

 In my experience with deliverance – that is casting demons out of people by the authority of Jesus Christ – I have come across this spirit in people.
 Sometimes the spirit will lie dormant in a person but will retaliate against the person once he has repented and turned to the Lord Jesus Christ.
 Just all the more evidence that this spirit was a sinister spirit all along.